nvidia-holoscan/holoscan-sdk/docs/holoscan_create_condition.md

 `````{tab-set}
 ````{tab-item} C++
-In the case of a native C++ condition, a parameter of type `Parameter<std::shared_ptr<holoscan::Receiver>> receiver_` should be defined as shown on lines 114 and 67-71.
-Methods to query the queue size can then be used as demonstrated for the `check_min_size` method on lines 109-112.
+In the case of a native C++ condition, a parameter of type `Parameter<std::shared_ptr<holoscan::Receiver>> receiver_` should be defined as shown on lines 85-86 and 37-43.
+Methods to query the queue size can then be used as demonstrated for the `check_min_size` method on lines 80-83.

+Alternatively, you can use the `receiver()` method inherited from `Condition` to retrieve a `Receiver` by port name in `initialize()`, similar to the Python example below.

 **Code Snippet:** [**examples/conditions/native/cpp/message_available_native.cpp**](https://github.com/nvidia-holoscan/holoscan-sdk/blob/main/examples/conditions/native/cpp/message_available_native.cpp)